-In case of late registration, the student's responsibility is the same as in the case of other absences.
-The student is responsible for all classwork prior to their enrollment.
+In case of late registration, the student's responsibility for completing assigned coursework is the same as in the case of other absences, even coursework assigned and submitted before their enrollment.
 Absences may be recorded, but the course instructor will not use absences incurred by late registration when determining the student's final course grade.